 - Educate sales in key marketing programs so that relevant sales element can be incorporated as part of marketing outreach

 - Help sales teams understand technology’s impact on marketing and sales

 - Brainstorm specific marketing programs which can aid sales negotiations

 - Integrate sales and marketing tools to minimize duplication of the sales tech stack and martech

-This book provides insights and ideas on how to better align with sales from the perspective of marketers.
+Above all, this book provides insights and ideas on how to better align with sales from the perspective of marketers.
 This requires both teams to brainstorm, plan, and collaborate.
 At the same time, it also requires marketing to be nimble and spontaneous.
-Planning and collaboration are indispensable, but you’ll need to adjust marketing tactics and budget allocation when sales people need help closing deals.
+Planning and collaboration are indispensable, but you’ll need to adjust marketing tactics and budget allocation when salespeople need help closing deals.

 So, who should read this book?

 This book is targeted at B2B marketing professionals who are interested in supporting sales or who work closely with the sales team.
 Sales professionals, sales operations managers, and sales enablement managers can also benefit by understanding what marketing can do to further enable and support sales.